roccobalocco/roccobalocco/README.md

 <br>

-- A graduate in Computer Science
+- A graduate and a student in Computer Science
-- Currently interested in Python and Design Pattern
+- Currently a developer for Softeam SpA

 <br><br>